-Statistics show that nearly 70% of shopping carts get abandoned at checkout.
+Statistics show that shopping cart abandonment rates can reach as much as 70% at checkout.
 That’s a huge amount of shoppers who don’t follow through with a purchase.

-Whether you’re above or below this figure there’s a number of steps you can take to reduce friction and achieve more sales.
+Whether you’re above or below this figure there’s a number of optimizations you can make to reduce friction and achieve better checkout conversion rates.

 Table of contents

-One of the advantages a brick and mortar store has over an online shop is the checkout process.
+One of the advantages a brick and mortar retailer has over an e-commerce website is the checkout process.
 When you walk into a shop you find your product, go to the checkout and pay for it.

 Purchasing something online requires some attention.
 You need to fill in credit card details, remember passwords and check emails.
 When you add obstacles to the purchasing process this increases the rate of carts being abandoned.